Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 ![Attributes](../../Assets/Screenshots/PIM/Settings/Attributes/Attributes.png "[Attributes]")

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the bottom right corner.
-  The *Create Attribute* view is displayed.
+  The *Create attribute* view is displayed.

   ![Create attribute](../../Assets/Screenshots/PIM/Settings/Attributes/CreateAttribute.png "[Create attribute]")

 2. Enter a name for the attribute in the *Name* field and, if desired, add an attribute description in the *Description* field.

 3. Select a data type in the *Data type* drop-down list.
- The *CONFIGURATION* section is displayed.
+ Depending on the selected data type, the *CONFIGURATION* section is displayed.
 For detailed information about all data types, see [Data type list](../UserInterface/04_DataTypeList.md).

    > [Info] The settings displayed in the *CONFIGURATION* section depend on the selected data type.